Contents

 Purchase_request_header

-The system then checks for required approvals so that your employees don’t have to worry about figuring out the appropriate person for approvals.
+The system then checks for required approvals so that your employees don’t have to worry about determining the appropriate person.

-All the employees have to do is submit the request, and the system does the rest.
+All the employees must submit the request, and the system does the rest.

 Catalogs help speed up the purchase requisition process, and we will cover that in the next few sections.